 He is serving as the vice chair of the State Affairs Committee.
 He also sits on the Business & Commerce and Transportation committees.
 He previously served as the chair of the Open Government Committee.
 He also sat on the Senate State Affairs, Natural Resources, and Transportation Committees.

 His legislative focus includes economic development, education, civil rights, responsible environmental policy, tax cuts for the middle class and criminal justice issues.

-Senator Ellis is the proud founder of the Texas Legislative Internship Program (TLIP).
-Since TLIP’s inception, it has become the largest legislative internship program in the state and has provided over 500 young people the opportunity to develop hands-on skills while making a difference in Texas politics and public policy.
-Three former TLIP participants are current members of the Texas House of Representatives.
+Ellis is the founder of the Texas Legislative Internship Program.
+Since program's inception, it has become the largest legislative internship program in the state and has provided over 500 young people the opportunity to develop hands-on skills while making a difference in Texas politics and public policy.
+Three former participants are current members of the Texas House of Representatives.

-Senator Ellis currently serves on the board of the University of Texas School of Law Foundation, the Council on Foreign Relations, the Rainbow PUSH Coalition Board of Directors, the board of the Barbara Jordan Freedom Foundation, and the board Lyndon B. Johnson Foundation.
-He also chairs the Board of Directors for the Innocence Project, Inc. of New York, and co-chairs the Commission to Engage African Americans on Energy, Climate, and the Environment.
+He serves on the board of the University of Texas School of Law Foundation, the Council on Foreign Relations, the Rainbow PUSH Coalition Board of Directors, the board of the Barbara Jordan Freedom Foundation, and the board Lyndon B. Johnson Foundation.
+He also chairs the Board of Directors for the Innocence Project, Inc. of New York, and co-chairs the Commission to Engage African Americans on Energy, Climate Change, and the Environment.